-- 36. The shíshálh Nation, a division of the Coast Salish First Nations, originally occupied the southern portion of the lower coast of British Columbia.
+- 19. The shíshálh Nation, a division of the Coast Salish First Nations, originally occupied the southern portion of the lower coast of British Columbia.
 The shíshálh People settled the area thousands of years ago, and occupied approximately 80 village sites over a vast tract of land.
-The shíshálh People are made up of four sub-groups that speak the language of Shashishalhem, which is a distinct and unique language, although it is part of the Coast Salish Division of the Salishan Language. - 37.
+The shíshálh People are made up of four sub-groups that speak the language of Shashishalhem, which is a distinct and unique language, although it is part of the Coast Salish Division of the Salishan Language. - 20.
 Shíshálh tradition describes the formation of the shíshálh world (Spelmulh story).
 Beginning with the creator spirits, who were sent by the Divine Spirit to form the world, they carved out valleys leaving a beach along the inlet at Porpoise Bay.
-Later, the transformers, a male raven and a female mink, added details by carving trees and forming pools of water.

-38. The shíshálh culture includes singing, dancing and drumming as an integral part of their culture and spiritual practices, a connection with the land and the Creator and passing on the history and beliefs of the people.
+Later, the transformers, a male raven and a female mink, added details by carving trees and forming pools of water. - 21.
+The shíshálh culture includes singing, dancing and drumming as an integral part of their culture and spiritual practices, a connection with the land and the Creator and passing on the history and beliefs of the people.
 Through song and dance the shíshálh People would tell stories, bless events and even bring about healing.
 Their songs, dances and drumming also signify critical seasonal events that are integral to the shíshálh.
 Traditions also include making and using masks, baskets, regalia and tools for hunting and fishing.
 It was these vital, integral beliefs and traditional laws, together with other elements of the shíshálh culture and identity, that Canada sought to destroy with the Residential Schools Policy.

-The Impact of the Identified Residential schools
+The Impact of the Residential schools

-- 39. For all of the Aboriginal Children who were compelled to attend the Identified Residential Schools, rigid discipline was enforced as per the Residential Schools Policy.
-While at school, children were not allowed to speak their Aboriginal language, even to their parents, and thus members of these Aboriginal communities were forced to learn English. - 40.
+- 22. For all of the Aboriginal Children who were compelled to attend the Residential Schools, rigid discipline was enforced as per the Residential Schools Policy.
+While at school, children were not allowed to speak their Aboriginal language, even to their parents, and thus members of these Aboriginal communities were forced to learn English. - 23.
 Aboriginal culture was strictly suppressed by the school administrators in compliance with the policy directives of Canada including the Residential Schools Policy.
-At the SIRS, converts to Catholicism members of shishalh were forced to burn or give to the agents of Canada centuries-old totem poles, regalia, masks and other "paraphernalia of the medicine men" and to abandon their potlatches, dancing and winter festivities, and other elements integral to the Aboriginal culture and society of the shishalh and Secwépeme peoples.
+At the SIRS, members of shishalh were forced to burn or give to the agents of Canada centuries-old totem poles, regalia, masks and other "paraphernalia of the medicine men" and to abandon their potlatches, dancing and winter festivities, and other elements integral to the Aboriginal culture and society of the shíshálh and Secwépeme peoples. - 24.
+Because the SIRS was physically located in the shíshálh community, Canada's eyes, both directly and through its Agents, were upon the elders and they were punished severely for practising their culture or speaking their language or passing this on to future generations.
+In the midst of that scrutiny, members of the shíshálh band struggled, often unsuccessfully, to practice, protect and preserve their songs, masks, dancing or other cultural practices. - 25.
+The Tk'emlúps te Secwépemc suffered a similar fate due to their proximity to the KIRS.